 All of the major airports have rental cars in them, no shuttles needed

 I don’t know about you, but my least favorite thing to do at the end of an excruciating travel day is to haul my luggage outside and board a rental car shuttle.
 Especially since we nearly always travel with our kids and their car seats, rental car shuttles are just the pits.

 The great news about flying to Alaska and renting a car is that all of the rental car depots are attached to the airports!
+This includes renting a car in Jeneau, Fairbanks and Anchorage.
 You walk to the counter inside the airport (admittedly it’s a long walk in Anchorage) and then walk directly out to the garage.
 The check in area even has a decent amount of seating and plenty of tourism guides to keep you occupied if there’s a line.

 It’s extremely convenient and easy to rent a car at Alaska airports.

 Read more: Your complete Alaska packing list for summer

 Gas is expensive and sometimes hard to come by

 Two of the best Alaska travel tips we read before visiting were to make sure we always had at least a half-tank of gas and to fill up at (virtually) every opportunity.
 In some parts of Alaska you can drive for nearly 100 miles without encountering another gas station, so this is really not something to mess around with.
 Even in the more densely populated Kenai Peninsula, we encountered signs warning us of long distances before the next station.

 As to the price of gas in Alaska, unless you spend most of your time in Anchorage and Fairbanks it’ll be partly out of your control.
 If you’re road tripping in Alaska you fill up when you need to fill up.
 Some towns like Soldotna and Kenai offer a few choices but otherwise you take what you can get and smile.